Thailand at a Glance

 While the economy grew well into 2011, the flooding in southern Thailand disrupted the lives of numerous residents.
 In October 2011, heavy rainfall and high water destroyed several industrial complexes, causing an enormous damage to the local manufacturing sector.
-In the following year, the national economy recovered again.
-At the moment, Thailand’s most important industries are all undergoing solid growth.
+In the following year, the national economy recovered again but then shrank after 2012.
+The year 2015 is finally showing signs of recovery, though.

-Currently, 41% of the labor force are working in Thailand’s agricultural sector.
-However, they only contribute 13% of the gross domestic product.
-Almost half of the active population is employed in the service industry, which creates over 40% of the annual GDP.
+Currently, 32% of the labor force are working in Thailand’s agricultural sector.
+However, they only contribute 11.6% of the gross domestic product.
+Almost half of the active population is employed in the service industry, which creates over half (56%) of the annual GDP.

 Expats are particularly needed to fill specialist positions in Thailand’s industrial sectors.
 However, with professional experience in certain service industries, you also bring the best qualifications for working in Thailand to the table.

 There is a great discrepancy in economic development between rural Thailand and some major cities of this newly industrialized country, especially Bangkok and Pattaya.
 The populace working in the countryside produces crops like rice, cassava roots, corn, sugarcane, soybeans, and coconuts for subsistence farming and the international market.